Navigating the Volatile Market

 An alternative route to stock investing that is regaining increased attention from affluent investors and their advisors is called an Individually Managed Account (IMA).

 An IMA is a portfolio of investments, in which the investor has direct ownership of each equity (stock) or bond in the portfolio, but delegates authority to make decisions about which securities to buy or sell to a professional money manager.
-An IMA, therefore, combines the beneficial features of investing directly in the stock market and investing through mutual funds, because the investor owns the stocks directly, but the expertise and research resources of a professional money manager are applied to the investment process and stock selection.
+Meaning, you can see exactly what companies you own and how many shares of each company as well as monitor your overall diversification.
+An IMA, combines the beneficial features of investing directly in the stock market and investing through mutual funds, because the investor owns the stocks directly, but the expertise and research resources of a professional money manager are applied to the investment process and stock selection.

 - the account is designed to conform to the investor`s individual investment requirements